 Unlike many practices or spas with nurse "injectors" or aestheticians, Dr. Helena O. Taylor and Dr. Stephen R. Sullivan personally evaluate you and perform all cosmetic treatments.
 Dr. Taylor and Dr. Sullivan, both diplomats of the American Board of Plastic Surgery and fellows of the American College of Surgeons, are also both fellowship-trained in Facial and Craniomaxillofacial Plastic Surgery so they have particular expertise and experience with facial rejuvenation and treating facial muscles.

 Using the most advanced techniques and products, they will determine if you are an appropriate candidate for facial volume enhancement or wrinkle reduction.
 To remove wrinkles, botulinum toxins such as Botox may be recommended.
-Each of our Botox patients is carefully evaluated and if Dr. Taylor and Dr. Sullivan consider them to be a good candidate, they will customize a treatment plan for them.
+Each of our Boston Botox patients are carefully evaluated and if Dr. Taylor and Dr. Sullivan consider them to be a good candidate, they will customize a treatment plan for them.